Skip to main content

 Previous roles

-Douglas has had the following roles in Parliament
+Douglas has had 2 previous roles

 Previous roles in cross-party groups are not included in this list.